bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/github-actions-full-doc.md

 ### [](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions#example-using-an-action-inside-a-different-private-repository-than-the-workflow)Example: Using an action inside a different private repository than the workflow

 Your workflow must checkout the private repository and reference the action locally.
 Generate a personal access token and add the token as an encrypted secret.
-For more information, see “[Creating a personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)” and “[Encrypted secrets](https://docs.github.com/en/actions/reference/encrypted-secrets).”
+For more information, see "[Creating a personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)” and "[Encrypted secrets](https://docs.github.com/en/actions/reference/encrypted-secrets).”

 Replace `PERSONAL_ACCESS_TOKEN` in the example with the name of your secret.